 See Related: Types of Bears From Around The World

-Giant Pandas are an endangered species.
+Giant Pandas were an endangered species, but now they are recategorized as vulnerable species.

-The Giant panda is very vulnerable to modern-day threats because of its limited range, exacting dietary needs, and prolonged breeding rate.
+The Giant Panda is very vulnerable to modern-day threats because of its limited range, exacting dietary needs, and prolonged breeding rate.
 They are also threatened by poaching.
 Poachers kill Pandas for their fur and meat.

 One of the main threats these fascinating species are facing is habitat loss.
 Habitat loss can come in many forms, including deforestation and reforestation.
+Human activity and the increasing human population are the main causes of the loss of the Giant Pandas’ habitat.

 They also lose their habitat when they’re moved for breeding programs.
-They are especially threatened by habitat loss because they mainly eat bamboo which is concentrated in one area of their habitat.
+They are especially threatened by habitat loss because they mainly eat bamboo, which is concentrated in one area of their habitat.

-These wonderful species are found in bamboo forests high in the mountains of China mostly in Sichuan Province.
+These wonderful species are found in bamboo forests high in the mountains of China, mostly in Sichuan Province.

 These forests are being cleared to make way for farmland and development.
 Giant Pandas need a lot of space to live and roam, and with their habitat shrinking, they are forced into smaller and smaller areas.